coderefinery/git-intro/_episodes/02-basics.md

 - Undo the unstaged changes with `git checkout ingredients.txt`.
 - Inspect the new situation with `git status` and `git diff`.

----

-## Modifying committed changes
+## Be considerate when modifying committed changes

 Indeed, Git lets you do marvelous things with history.
 This is all fine and well as long as you are modifying commits that you are not sharing with others.
 When